incorrupt/neat-repo/README.md

+# Neat repo

+This repository is a [Neat](https://github.com/olivr-com/neat) template.
+It is meant to be used to improve the quality of your open source repos.

+> This is the version without emojis.
+For the emoji version, check out the [emoji branch](https://github.com/olivr-templates/neat-repo/tree/emoji)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Neat repo](#neat-repo)
   - [Content](#content)